 - A gratuity scheme applies on retirement subject to qualifying service as per the Department of the Environment guidelines.

 Men and women from all walks of life are today serving as part-time firefighters.
 The self-employed, mothers at home, shift workers, the unemployed, trades-people, professionals and many more have all answered the call and are reaping the rewards.
 You too can become a part-time firefighter if:

-- You reside and work within 1.5 miles or within a reasonable distance of the fire station of the relevant unit
+- You reside and work within 1.5 miles or within a reasonable distance of the fire station

 - you have written evidence from your employer as to availability